 - You’ll be on a deadline.
 If you have a course full of eager students who are looking forward to weekly updates, you’ll be much more likely to prioritize content creation and won’t fall behind.

 - You’ll be making money to improve your course.
 Like I said, presales allow you to get audience feedback, and you may decide that you need to invest in a microphone or a better editing system to add value to your course.
 Now that you’ve made money preselling, you’ve got a cushion to do so.

 Before you can start generating presales, you’re going to need somewhere to drive traffic.
 Creating a sales page on Teachable is intuitive, but here’s a quick peek of what you want it to look like:

 The sales page above is for Pinfinite Growth, a course by Melyssa Griffin.
 The page has a clean layout, a clear call to action, and the purpose of the course is laid out.
 Find more examples of top notch sales pages here!

 You can get creative with the design and formatting of your page, but in our experience (and the experience of some of our most successful instructors!) you will want to consider adding these elements in addition to what we recommend in a standard sales page.

 - Be explicit in saying that this is a presale.
 Let your customers know that they will be beta students and content will be dripped out to them.
-Also mention when the course will be live and officially launched.
+Also mention when the course goes live and officially launches.

 - Make the discount apparent.
 Write directly on the enroll button that your course is at a special presale price.
 Knowing that the price is going to increase will add a sense of urgency.